Pay a Bill

-Carrie Jaworski, MD, Directory of Primary Care Sports Medicine at NorthShore, believes that a fitness tracker can be a great way to jumpstart your fitness routine and improve your overall health.
+Sports Medicine physician at NorthShore, believes that a fitness tracker can be a great way to jumpstart your fitness routine and improve your overall health.

 Do you have a fitness tracker?
 How has it helped you with your New Year’s resolutions?